 Have they babysat your kids before?
 Letting a brand new babysitter watch your kids overnight is a big step to take.
 It's better to use your regular babysitter that the children are familiar with or to have the new babysitter watch the children for just a few hours at first.

 Can your babysitter drive?
 If something happens to your child that requires a trip to the emergency room but isn't bad enough to warrant an ambulance (like needing stitches or waking up in the middle of the night with abdominal pain), does your babysitter have a driver's license and a car to take them and do they drive well enough to do so safely?

 When in doubt, and your babysitter is young, ask their parents if possible.
 They have a much better idea of their teenager’s maturity level and other attributes or frailties.

 See our complete list of babysitter qualities that you should be looking for when hiring a sitter for day or night.

 If your children are extremely active, they'll need someone who can keep up with them, keep them engaged, and stop them from getting into mischief.
-Having a grandparent or other senior watch your children might not be practical if your kids are always bouncing off the walls.
+Having a grandparent or another senior watch your children might not be practical if your kids are always bouncing off the walls.

 If you have a regular babysitter who comes over for a few hours at a time, they probably already know most of your house rules.
-But there are some that might change at night time.
+But there are some procedures that change at night time.

 Read our complete guide: How to interview a babysitter to learn how to find the perfect sitter to match your requirements.